-Nutro Natural Choice Grain Free canned dog food receives the Advisor’s mid-tier rating of 3 stars.
+Nutro Natural Choice Grain Free Limited Ingredient Diet canned dog food receives the Advisor’s mid-tier rating of 3 stars.

-The Nutro Natural Choice Grain Free product line includes 2 canned dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Nutro Natural Choice Grain Free Limited Ingredient Diet product line includes three canned dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.

 The following is a list of recipes available at the time of this review.

-- Nutro Natural Choice Grain Free Adult Turkey and Potato
+- Nutro Natural Choice Grain Free LID Fish and Potato

-- Nutro Natural Choice Grain Free Adult Whitefish and Potato
+- Nutro Natural Choice Grain Free LID Lamb and Potato

-Nutro Natural Choice Grain Free Adult Turkey and Potato was selected to represent both products in the line for this review.
+Nutro Natural Choice Grain Free LID Turkey and Potato was selected to represent the other products in the line for this review.

 Nutro Natural Choice Grain Free Adult Turkey and Potato

 Canned Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Turkey, turkey broth, whole potatoes, turkey liver, dried potatoes, sunflower oil (preserved with mixed tocopherols), guar gum, carrageenan, potassium chloride, brewers dried yeast, calcium carbonate, ferrous sulfate, l-ascorbyl-2-polyphosphate (source of vitamin C), choline chloride, vitamin E supplement, zinc oxide, copper proteinate, manganese sulfate, sodium selenite, thiamine mononitrate, biotin, vitamin A supplement, potassium iodide, vitamin D3 supplement, vitamin B12 supplement, riboflavin supplement (source of vitamin B2)